Core Courses (15 credits)

 Practicum I (3 credits)

-Nutrition fieldwork in hospitals, schools, laboratories, and community-based organizations designed to provide opportunities to apply knowledge and skills gained from the classroom education to professional practice.
-This first part of the 2 part practicum series allows students to plan programing and interventions that will be carried out and measured in Practicum 2.
+Practicum I is a developmental capstone project which involves Nutrition focused fieldwork in hospitals, schools, and community-based organizations.
+Practicum I is designed to provide opportunities to apply knowledge and skills gained from the classroom to professional practice.
+This first part of the two part practicum series allows students to perform a needs assessment and begin to plan programing and interventions that will be further developed in Practicum 2.
 This experience requires students to provide an ongoing formative evaluation of the program though its developmental stages.

 Practicum II (3 credits)